nelsonchaves/programming-bible/PostgreSQL/postgres_cli.md

 #### Showing Current Database and User

-To display the current database and user:

 ```ruby
 # Show current database and user
 \c
 ```

 #### Exiting the Postgres CLI

-To quit the Postgres CLI:

 ```ruby
 # Quit psql